Virgula0/H.D.S/README.md

 - **Gopacket** `github.com/google/gopacket` Parse `.PCAP` files as layers
 - **Wifi** `github.com/mdlayher/wifi` used by daemon for understanding if we're connected to our local network
 - **Cobra** `github.com/spf13/cobra` used for parsing command line arguments easily in daemon
+- Other dependencies could be implicitly downloaded and used because of these deps